 The MPU is used to manage the CPU accesses to the memory and to prevent tasks to accidentally corrupt the memory or the resources used by other active tasks.
-This memory area is organized into up to 8 protected areas.
+This memory area is organized into up to 16 protected areas.
+The MPU regions and registers are banked across secure and non-secure states.